3rd place || 2020

 Donald turned and rushed out.
 He ran away from the pain, sorrow, and overwhelming regret, his heart pounding so fast he thought it would burst out of chest, tears streaming down his face and flying into the wind.
 He raced towards the bank and made a decision.

 He plunged into the front door of the bank and skidded to the door of the vault.
 He had been right!
 It was open.
 He eased in, snatched two guns on a table.
 The men in front of him spun around.

 “Hands up,” Donald said.
 His voice was dangerously low.
 He slowly took a walkie talkie out of his pocket.
 “I have the murderers.
 Yes, I know.
 At the bank.
 Come immediately.”

 Three weeks later, everything was sorted out.
 The men had been found to have framed Ralph after killing Tanner, to get the money, and then they killed Ralph under the impression that the bank would be theirs after his death.
 Going through the papers in the judges’ office told them that Donald was the one in line for the managership, so they had hurried to the bank to steal as much as they could.
 The two men were put in jail, and Donald was hailed a hero.
 The law in the small town of Harrisville was upheld.

-Ellie is 13 years old and has 4 younger siblings.
-She loves to read and write, and want to be an author one day.
+Ellie is thirteen years old and has four younger siblings.
+She loves to read and write and wants to be an author someday.